WandThe Magic Wand and Other Operators

 • the non-separating conjunction, written hand H1 H2,

-• the "forall", named hforall, and written \ x, H,
+• the "forall", named hforall and written \ x, H,

-• the "magic wand", named hwand, and written H1 \−∗ H2,
+• the "magic wand", named hwand and written H1 \−∗ H2,

-• the "magic wand for postconditions", named qwand, and written Q1 \−−∗ Q2.
+• the "magic wand for postconditions", named qwand and written Q1 \−−∗ Q2.

-The magic wand operator has multiple use:
+The magic wand operator has multiple uses:

-• it will be used in the chapter WPgen to define a weakest-precondition generator,
+• it will be used in the chapter WPgen to define a weakest-precondition generator, and

 • it can be useful to state the specifications for certain data structures.